SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/data-broker.html.md

 |Field|Description|
 |:---|:---|
 |Group or device|The group or device that is forwarded.
 Selecting a group here results in all sub-groups and sub-devices being forwarded.
-By default, all data is forwarded.
+Leaving default "All objects" option selected will synchronize all types of objects, including internal and technical ones (not exclusively groups and devices), which may cause issues on the target tenant.
 |API|The type of data being forwarded (alarms, events, measurements, manages objects) or being received (operations).
 |Fragments to filter|The fragments that need to be present in a device to be forwarded.
 |Fragments to copy|The fragments that are copied to the destination.
 If nothing is specified here, only standard properties of managed objects, alarms, events and measurements are forwarded (see below).
 Select **Copy all fragments** to forward the entire object.